 5. Request or resignation of the missionary; subject to review.

 6. Inability of Triad Baptist Church to carry on the financial obligation.

 7. Lack of need by the missionary (i.e. full support from other sources).

 8. Unacceptable change in ministry or agency on the part of the missionary.

-During furlough the missionary is strongly encouraged to spend time in our church.
-The missionary shall spend this time involved in the ministries of our church, including field reports and other mission education.
+During furlough, the missionary is strongly encouraged to spend time in our church.
+The missionary shall spend this time involved in the ministries of our church, including field reports and other missions' education.

 Our desire is to work with the missionary to share ministry without creating undue burden.

 Triad Baptist Church shall continue its financial support to the missionary during normal furloughs.